GalileoCap/Leaflet/.github/ISSUE_TEMPLATE/bug_report.md

 **Minimal example reproducing the issue**

-Please create an example using https://leafletjs.com/edit.html or any other jsfiddle-like site.
+Please create an example using a jsfiddle-like site.

 - [ ] this example is as simple as possible
 - [ ] this example does not rely on any third party code